evanx/redex/README.md

 Someone might want to copy this in Go, Rust, D, Elixer, etc. I think that would be a great idea.
 Still, having a Node implementation in plain JavaScript is useful, at least for JavaScript developers.

+Arguable we are trading off performance in favour extensibility by a broader audience.

 We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.